Analyzing Vision Marine Technologies (NASDAQ:VMAR) and Malibu Boats (NASDAQ:MBUU)

 |3.00

-Malibu Boats has a consensus price target of $88.43, suggesting a potential upside of 17.64%.
+Malibu Boats has a consensus price target of $88.43, indicating a potential upside of 19.14%.
 Given Malibu Boats’ higher probable upside, analysts plainly believe Malibu Boats is more favorable than Vision Marine Technologies.

 Valuation and Earnings

-This table compares Vision Marine Technologies and Malibu Boats’ gross revenue, earnings per share (EPS) and valuation.
+This table compares Vision Marine Technologies and Malibu Boats’ revenue, earnings per share (EPS) and valuation.

 |Gross Revenue